metamath/lamp-guide/docs/11/index.md

 It's not required, but it's often useful to have a description.
 Let's set one.

-> Long-click on box to the right of the word "Description".
+> Long-click on the box to the right of the word "Description".
 > When it opens for editing, enter the text `Prove that 2 + 2 = 4.`
 > Press Enter (Return).